scrapy/scrapy/docs/topics/spiders.rst

        described below.
 If multiple rules match the same link, the first one will be used, according to the order they're defined in this attribute.

-   This spider also exposes an overrideable method:
+   This spider also exposes a few overrideable methods:

+   .. method:: parse(response)

+      This function is called by the framework core for all the start_urls.
+Do not override this function, override parse_start_url instead.

    .. method:: parse_start_url(response)